Last Updated: June 8, 2026

 Step 2: Streamline Your Devices.

-Here’s what I recommend:
+Here is what I recommend:

 Step 3: Tidy Up Your Digital Files.